-Carl Jung, a Swiss psychiatrist and philosopher, is widely regarded as one of the most influential thinkers of the 20th century.
+A Swiss psychiatrist and philosopher, he is widely regarded as one of the most influential thinkers of the 20th century.
 His groundbreaking work on the human psyche, the collective unconscious, and the process of individuation has had a profound impact on modern psychology, philosophy, and spirituality.
 In this article, we will explore the life and legacy of Carl Jung, and delve into the key concepts and ideas that have made him a towering figure in the world of philosophy and psychology.

 Early Life and Education